 Consequences for the price of Bitcoin: negative.
 Bitcoin would continue to exist, and the cryptocurrency market would likely continue to grow.
 But Bitcoin would take a backseat.

 5) The need for Bitcoin disappears

-However, we must understand that the use of gold as money has not been uninterrupted throughout history.
-Societies used gold (quality money) regularly alternated with fiat currencies of all kinds.
+However, we must understand that using gold as money has not been uninterrupted throughout history.
+Societies used gold (quality money) regularly, alternating with fiat currencies of all kinds.
 From Ancient Greece to the Romans, Imperial China, interwar Germany, or the United States after 1971, virtually every society has had fiat money at some point.

 When the United States abandoned the gold standard in 1971, inflation got out of control, and American confidence in the dollar disappeared.
 Between 1971 and 1980, gold prices multiplied by 24.
 But between 1980 and 2000, gold fell more than 65%.

 Why?
 Well, because in 1980, the Federal Reserve raised interest rates above 20%.
-And if the bank gives you 20% interest and inflation, thanks to that, starts to drop significantly, having gold loses much of its appeal.
+If the bank gives you 20% interest and inflation, thanks to that, it starts to drop significantly, having gold to lose much of its appeal.

-And while it is true that in the long run, we already know how that monetary experiment will end, most people are not aware of it.
+And while it is true that we already know how that monetary experiment will end in the long run, most people are unaware of it.
 And even if they were, that may take some time to come.
 It makes sense to put our money in a fiat currency in the short and medium terms.

-Although it seems impossible that the governments and monetary authorities of Western countries can change their current policy, the truth is that in the long term, anything is possible.
+Although it seems impossible that Western countries’ governments and monetary authorities can change their current policy, the truth is that anything is possible in the long term.
 So we should not completely rule out this future scenario for Bitcoin.
-However, be aware that other things would need to happen first for interest rates to go up.
+However, be aware that other things would need to happen first for interest rates to increase.